 Since 2007 there have been a growing number of requests for services that we didn’t offer.
 This has resulted in us creating multiple income streams.
 Some are active, some have ceased and others are primed ready to grow when / if more work is put into them.
 Some are direct personal incomes, others via company dividends and it is a mixture of digital products and work for hire.

 While it is reassuring to have more than one business and more than one stream of income there is a downside too.
 It divides your time and always takes more time to develop and set-up than expected.
 Remember, I am good at being too optimistic at times, so I often think something will be easy when it’s not.
 I do fail at things yet I am never scared of trying something else.
-I guess that is an entrepreneurial trait.

 I am now in my 40’s.
-Although i still feel like I am 21, but with more experience and confidence.
+Although I still feel like I am 21, but with more experience and confidence.
 It has taken a few years of ups and downs to be here now, writing this story.
 It is the weekend, I had planned to get outside, but the weather is bad so I started this on my phone.
 Remember, I work my own hours so I will take some time out in the week when the weather is better.
 This is just one example of how my life and mindset has changed.
 I am doing something that I enjoy so it never feels like work.

 At this point in time, with my timetable largely at my own discretion, it is interesting to think about how the events from my past have shaped my life today.
 I can work at the level I decide to work at and work when it suits me.
 I also can take leisure time when I please to (all within reason).